 After graduation from Trinity College with a degree in history and an Air Force ROTC commission, he worked on Wall Street for Smith, Barney & Co. and Manufacturers Hanover Trust Company.
 Called to active duty, he served in Vietnam and Korea, and he taught history at the U.S. Air Force Academy.
 He was a member of the summer training cadre for the first Academy class that included women.
 His military awards included the Bronze Star Medal.

-Senior Advisor for Diplomatic Fellowships, at Howard University’s Ralph J. Bunche International Affairs, Clayton Bond is also an attorney, small business co-owner, and non-profit leader.
+Mr. Clayton Bond is an attorney, small business co-owner, and non-profit leader.
 He earlier served as a U.S. Foreign Service Officer, with assignments in or concerning the Middle East, Africa, Latin America, and Asia, in a variety of functions including Management Affairs, Public Diplomacy, and Consular Affairs.

-A graduate of Hampton University, Bond has master’s degrees from the University of Oxford, where he was a Fulbrighter, and from Harvard University’s John F. Kennedy School of Government.
-He holds a Juris Doctor degree from Northwestern California University School of Law and is a member of the State Bar of California, the American Bar Association, the National Bar Association, and the Washington Bar Association, among other organizations.
-He is a life member of the NAACP, the Thursday Luncheon Group, Associates of the American Foreign Service Worldwide, Rainbow Families, and the Fulbright Association.
-Bond and his spouse are the parents of two children and live in Washington, DC.
+A graduate of Hampton University, Bond has master’s degrees from the University of Oxford, and from Harvard University’s John F. Kennedy School of Government.
+He holds a Juris Doctor degree from Northwestern California University School of Law and is a member of the State Bar of California and the D.C.
+Bar.
+He is a life member of Associates of the American Foreign Service Worldwide, and the Fulbright Association.

 Eric Boswell